ska-telescope/ska-itf-te/docs/src/testing.rst

    make test-e2e-kapb

-The default dish IDs are set in the values file, however they are can also be configured at run time by overriding the DISH_IDS variable with the space separated dish IDs needed:
+The default dish IDs are set in the values file, however they can also be configured at run time by overriding the DISH_IDS variable with the space separated dish IDs needed:

 .. code-block:: bash